AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/ReadMe.md

  ![Alternate text](https://github.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/blob/master/ScreenShots/Screenshot05.png)

- * This part holds the role of giving an ,almost, prescise counting about the rotation and direction of your robot whole pressing the controller's button :
+ * This part holds the role of showing the angle of roation used to rotate the robot : :

 ![Alternte text](https://github.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/blob/master/ScreenShots/Screenshot04.png)